Daniel Berlind

 Before we move on to tips for avoiding bad debt, let’s take a quick look at some common examples of it:

-Unpaid invoices: When customers don’t pay their invoices on time or at all, it can lead to bad debt.
+Unpaid invoices: When customers fail to pay their invoices on time or at all, it can result in bad debt.

 Unpaid rent: When tenants don’t pay their rent on time or at all, it’s considered bad debt.